Casper Snow Mattress Review

 3. Cooling

 The Casper Snow is a high-end hybrid bed-in-a-box mattress marketed for cooling.
 Its support layer is made up of individually wrapped pocket coils, while the comfort layers are made of memory foam.
-The manufacturer advertises three cooling features under the term Snow Technology: Heat Delete Bands, flexible strips of aluminum graphite meant to draw heat away from your body; Phase Change Materials, which absorb and release heat as they change state; and the Snow Cover, which is a cooling mattress cover.
+The manufacturer advertises three cooling features under the term Snow Technology: Heat Delete Bands, flexible strips of aluminum graphite designed to draw heat away from the body; Phase Change Materials, which absorb and release heat as they change state; and the Snow Cover, a cooling mattress cover.

 Our Verdict